Common Budgeting Mistakes to Avoid

 Don’t fall into these traps when creating a roadmap for spending.

-There’s a saying you’ve probably heard before about the few absolutes there are in life: None of us will live forever and taxes are practically unavoidable.
+There’s a saying you’ve probably heard before about the few absolutes there are in life: None of us will live forever, and taxes are practically unavoidable.
 We should add one more: Almost everyone needs a budget, even if they don’t know it yet.

 Here’s the thing.
 Research tells us that millions of people still don’t track their monthly spending habits by using a budget.
 While we know it can be challenging for some people to focus on where all of their money goes, that simple awareness can make them better at adjusting their spending so they can save for a brighter financial future.